feizc/Visual-LLaMA/README.md

 - [ ] code adjustation support for multi-modal generation.
 - [ ] supervised training stage: freeze llama and clip-encoder models and only optimize the connection network.
 In this stage, we use COCO, CC-3M, and YOLO-700M datasets.
-- [ ] instructing tuning stage: fine-tuning llama and connection with VQA dataset.
+- [ ] instructing tuning stage: fine-tuning llama and connection with VQA and language-only instructing dataset.